-So you’ve got some sore muscles/knots/stress/fill-in-the-blank-ailment, and you want to get a massage.
+So you’ve got some sore muscles, knots, or tightness, and you want to get a massage.
 But how do you know which type to get?
-Even for a massage enthusiast, selecting a treatment can be overwhelming: Swedish, deep tissue, sleep, sports massage… Add to the fact that not every spa uses the same terminology, especially if you are traveling internationally.
+Even for a massage enthusiast, selecting a treatment can be overwhelming: Swedish, deep tissue, sleep, sports massage… Add to that the fact that not every practitioner uses the same terminology, especially if you’re traveling internationally.
 When all you really want is for your achy areas to feel less achy, where do you begin?

-We sat down with one of Zeel‘s master massage therapists, Lisa Veyka (who also happens to be a competitive athlete) to get a better of what to expect from a sports massage and whether it’s the muscle-saving treatment you’ve been looking for.
+We sat down with master massage therapist Lisa Veyka (who also happens to be a competitive athlete) to get a better of what to expect from a sports massage and whether it’s the muscle-saving treatment you’ve been looking for.

 Here at Zeel, we treat sports massage as a healing technique that combines deep tissue and assisted stretching.
 “Sports massage begins with a great intake from your massage therapist,” explains Veyka.
 “The treatment will vary based on your needs, activity level, the sport in question, (if there is one), and the level of athletic intensity.”
 So ultimately the treatment is a different experience for each individual.
 “A Sunday golfer will need very different work than a professional marathon runner,” adds Veyka.